Douglas Picnic Area, Stanislaus National Forest, California

 The Dardanelle Resort was established in 1923 at the convergence of Eagle Creek and the Middle Fork of the Stanislaus River.
 It is located at an elevation of 5,700 feet, 51 miles east of Sonora, CA, on Highway 108.

-Notice: Dardanelle Resort will be closed for 2023 so they can concentrate on rebuilding after the 2018 Donnell Fire.
+Notice: Dardanelle Resort was closed for 2023 so they could concentrate on rebuilding after the 2018 Donnell Fire; however, it appears now (2024) that the resort has been placed up for sale: Ryan Scheller Realty.

 Dave's Sierra Fishing